 But why now?
 Maybe the reason is as an adult you can afford braces when your parents couldn’t or you are simply more conscious of the cosmetic and health benefits of having straight teeth.

 Most people want a great smile, and adults know that it can make a great difference not only in their personal but also their professional lives.
-Many say the payoff is worth the temporary inconvenience and expense of braces.
+Many say the payoff is worth the temporary inconvenience and expense of braces for adults.

 “Patients that I see now, I think there’s an initial concern, but if they really and truly want the braces, they’re not that concerned once they make the decision.
 Once they’ve made up their mind to get them, they fall right in because they either know someone that had them before or they’ve seen their kids go through it and they want the same thing for themselves,” says Duane Anglin, DDS, a dentist outside of Baltimore who decided to get braces during dental school.
 He says he has no regrets.

 “From a professional standpoint, I think I’m a lot more comfortable walking in the room and saying hello, good morning, and meeting a new patient for the first time, because in the back of my mind it was always, ‘How am I going to be a dentist and have teeth that are not straight?'” he says.